We use affiliate links and may receive a small commission on purchases.

 What is a hysterectomy?

-First things first, a hysterectomy is a surgical procedure wherein the uterus or womb of a woman is removed.
-This is the sexual organ in which babies grow during pregnancy.
+First things first, a hysterectomy is a surgical procedure wherein the uterus or womb of a woman is removed, the sexual organ in which babies grow during pregnancy.
 Having a hysterectomy means you will no longer get your period or be able to get pregnant.

 A hysterectomy is usually performed because of cancer, fibroids, uterine prolapse, or abnormal bleeding.
-It is also possible for the fallopian tubes, ovaries, cervix, and other surrounding structures to be removed.
-This is determined by the woman’s medical needs.
+It is also possible for the fallopian tubes, ovaries, cervix, and other surrounding structures to be removed depending on the woman’s medical needs.

-If the ovaries are also removed, be prepared to experience some hormonal changes such as decreased libido.
+If the ovaries are also removed, be prepared to experience hormonal changes, such as decreased libido.
 This is because estrogen and testosterone, the hormones that dictate your libido or sex drive, are produced in the ovaries.
 Removal of the ovaries also ushers in menopause, which can cause vaginal dryness.

 After a hysterectomy, recovery normally takes around 4-6 weeks.
 This is when incisions typically heal and any bleeding or discharge will have stopped.
 However, recovery still depends on the kind of hysterectomy performed and how the surgery was done.
 If after six weeks, you still don’t feel ready to have sex, it’s perfectly fine to wait it out.